Skip to main content

 Usage:

-import { createClient } from '@tuturuuu/supabase/next/server';
+import { createClient } from "@tuturuuu/supabase/next/server";

 export async function addDependency(taskId: string, dependsOnTaskId: string) {

-const supabase = createClient();
+const supabase = await createClient();

-const { error } = await supabase.from('task_dependencies').insert({
+const { error } = await supabase.from("task_dependencies").insert({

 task_id: taskId,